This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Trans fat is found in liquid oils and is used in fried and baked foods.
 Foods that contain trans fats include chips, crackers, muffins, sweet rolls, microwave popcorn, and cookies.

-Other things that affect your child's cholesterol levels:
+Food changes that can help lower your child's cholesterol levels:

-A registered dietitian can help you create a healthy eating plan for your child.
-Read food labels and feed your child foods low in saturated fat, trans fats, and cholesterol.
+A dietitian can help you create a heart healthy eating plan for your child.
+He or she can show you how to read food labels to choose foods low in saturated fat, trans fats, and cholesterol.
+Depending on your child's age, he or she may also be shown how to read food labels.

 - Give your child foods low in fat.
 Feed your child lean meats, fat-free or 1% fat milk, and low-fat dairy products, such as yogurt and cheese.
 Try to limit or avoid the amount of red meat you give your child.
 Limit or do not feed your child fried foods or baked goods, such as cookies.